Drupal + Ubercart Vs. Oscommerce Vs. Magento

-The first option is odd one out because drupal is a content management system with so many things to offer other then e-commerce and the other two are solutions that have only one focus and that is e-commerce.
-In drupal, e-commerce is just a plugin but the strong framework has made us use drupal for a number of e-commerce projects and a top choice for any website that requires extensive customization and strong content management features.
+The first option is the odd one out because drupal is a content management system with so many things to offer other than e-commerce and the other two are solutions that have only one focus and that is e-commerce.
+In Drupal, e-commerce is just a plugin but the strong framework has made us use drupal for several e-commerce projects and a top choice for any website that requires extensive customization and strong content management features.

-When it comes to Drupal, we got two options, e-Commerce Plugin and UberCart plugin.
-On comparison, ubercart surely stood out between the two as lot of problems in core areas in e-commerce plugin plus bad reviews on the community stopped us from exploring e-commerce plugin further.
+When it comes to Drupal, we got two options, an e-Commerce Plugin, and an Ubercart plugin.
+In comparison, Ubercart surely stood out among the two as a lot of problems in core areas in the e-commerce plugins plus bad reviews on the community stopped us from exploring the e-commerce plugin further.
 Ubercart has a solid team of core developers and all the things are simple and easy to use.
-The updates to community are much frequent and its much easier to setup.
+The updates to the community are much more frequent and it's much easier to set up.

-Having said all this, drupal + ubercart is good for anyone looking for a strong content management system and wants features likes blogs, social networking, forums, directories and also wants to sell online with basic e-commerce features.
-One can also cover advanced e-commerce features as modules are available but would require an expert handling and some custom development work to fix some bugs or make things work your way.
-The custom development becomes feasible in this scenario because of the other things required in the solution..
+Having said all this, Drupal + Ubercart is good for anyone looking for a strong content management system and wants features like blogs, social networking, forums, and directories and also wants to sell online with basic e-commerce features.
+One can also cover advanced e-commerce features as modules are available but would require expert handling and some custom development work to fix some bugs or make things work your way.
+Custom development becomes feasible in this scenario because of the other things required in the solution.

-You can check a detailed feature list here.
+You can check the detailed feature list here.

-Magento filled in the gap of what was missing from oscommerce and is now the top choice of community developers for creating plugins and shop owners.
-If you need a a strong and easy to use e-commerce solution with simple content management needs.
-Magento is definitely the way to go.
-If you already have an oscommerce site and want to move to magento, you would need to do a feature comparison for all your custom work + add on modules and magento.
-There is a magento connect module that does the job for importing all the data but you might consider an expert help for smooth transfer.
-You might consider this magento extension for transferring data here
+Magento filled in the gap of what was missing from OSCommerce and is now the top choice of community developers for creating plugins and shop owners.
+If you need a strong and easy-to-use e-commerce solution with simple content management needs.
+Magento is the way to go.
+If you already have an OSCommerce site and want to move to Magento, you would need to do a feature comparison for all your custom work + add-on modules and Magento.
+There is a Magento connect module that does the job of importing all the data but you might consider an expert help for a smooth transfer.
+You might consider this Magento extension for transferring data here

-On a conclusion note, drupal + ubercart is suitable for any system that has either strong content management features required and there is a lot of custom development involved and magento is good for anyone looking for strong e-commerce solution.
-If you require a strong content management system as well as a strong e-commerce solution like magento, drupal + magento integration might work great but this is something that is still in progress in community.
+On a concluding note, drupal + Ubercart is suitable for any system that has either strong content management features required and there is a lot of custom development involved and Magento is good for anyone looking for a strong e-commerce solution.
+If you require a strong content management system as well as a strong e-commerce solution like Magento, Drupal + Magento integration might work great but this is something that is still in progress in the community.
 Hopefully, the community will have something on this in near future.